Explore digital materials from the Museum’s AVA, including the Robert McCall, Sara Wallach and Frances O’Brien

 Using work from the UAMA permanent collection, art/write is a free online program for teachers.
 Here you will discover a variety of lesson plans that can be used to inspire writing with high school aged students.
 Using artwork as a starting point, students will develop skills in careful observation, critical thinking, analysis of ideas and events, and creative thinking.

-Experience a multitude of cultures and eras, from the Renaissance to the contemporary, by searching the Museum’s world-class permanent collection online and exploring virtual exhibits.
+Experience a multitude of cultures and eras, from the Renaissance to the Contemporary, by searching the Museum’s world-class permanent collection online and exploring virtual exhibitions.

 Choose your own public art adventure with our Abbreviated or Extensive Self-Guided Tours, and our Public Art Triathlon Activity!